Welcome. I’m Mr Bullock – Inclusion Manager

 School SEND Figures

-Children with statements/education and health care plans: 2%
+Children with education and health care plans: 3%

 The school operates a creative topic-based curriculum, which is carefully planned by teachers to be as engaging as possible for the children.
-All of the topics planned meet the objectives of the new Curriculum 2014.
+All of the topics planned meet the objectives of the 2014 curriculum.

 All of the teachers in school have received training from the school’s SENCo on ways of adapting the core curriculum offered to meet the varying needs of children with SEND.
 Teachers differentiate to meet the needs of individuals.
 St James is a fully inclusive school, but equally we understand that minor adaptations may need to be made, or support put in place to allow all children to access the curriculum to the best of their ability.